eihigh/align/README.md

 - `CenterOf` - Center a rectangle within another
 - `Nest` - Position a rectangle within another at a relative position
 - `StackX/Y` - Stack rectangles horizontally or vertically
+- `Clamp` - Constrain a rectangle within bounds while keeping its size
+- `Anchor` - Get a point at a relative position within a rectangle

 ### Cutting
-- `CutLeft/Top/Right/Bottom` - Split rectangles into strips
+- `CutX/Y` - Split rectangles horizontally/vertically
-- `CutLeftByRate/TopByRate/RightByRate/BottomByRate` - Split by rate
+- `CutXByRate/YByRate` - Split by rate

 ### Sizing
 - `Inset/Outset` - Shrink or expand rectangles